 With reps taking on more prospects, you should automate any activity possible to streamline your reps’ workload.
 You can find the right balance between personalization and automation by choosing the right actions to automate and focusing your time on the quality touch points.

 - Automate CRM Imports CRM into Outreach.
 Reps can start their days inside the platform and prioritize their leads efficiently.
-In this way, reps can automate the reps they want to take action on and get the same amount of work done in a single click.
+In this way, reps can automate the tasks they want to take action on and get the same amount of work done in a single click.

 Time is everything now, and automating workflows can give you a lot more of it back!
+By allowing your team to focus on the needle-moving tasks, you will see a healthy return to your bottom line.

 Tip 3: Re-Evaluate Your Messaging